 Youth Connection- (grades 7-12) Wednesdays 4:30-5:00 pm and Fridays 6:00-6:30 pm

 The Zoom link is the same for all children and youth gatherings.
 Registration acts as our directory for the year, so we ask everyone to register your child(ren) HERE.

 Grades seven and eight Building Bridges (10:45 on Sundays)

-The Neighboring Faiths curriculum introduces youth in grades 7and 8 to the faith traditions and practices of other religious groups in their community.
-The 2016-2017curriculum will explore the UU root faiths of Christianity and Judaism.
-Students will participate in four to five fieldtrips to various houses of worship in the Appleton area.
-This journey builds community among the youth, connects them with their congregation and larger community, and strengthens their Unitarian Universalist identity.
+The Neighboring Faiths curriculum introduces youth in grades 7 and 8 to the faith traditions and practices of other religious groups in their community.
+The curriculum will explore eastern philosophy and religions.
+Students will participate in three to four field trips to various houses of worship in the Appleton area including a mosque, and both the Hindu and Sikh temples.
+This course helps to strengthen community among the youth as well as their own Unitarian Universalist identity.

 Our Whole Lives

 This program is a comprehensive sexuality course for 8th and 9th graders that helps participants make informed and responsible decisions about their sexual health and behavior.
 Grounded in a holistic view of sexuality, Our Whole Lives not only provides facts about anatomy and human development, but also helps participants clarify their values, build interpersonal skills, and understand the spiritual, emotional, and social aspects of sexuality.
 This program is guided by trained adult facilitators selected for their knowledge of, and comfort with, the topic of human sexuality.
 This program is currently offered on an annual basis.
 This year long program requires a high amount of commitment from both students and parents, and requires that students are registered before the class begins in September.
 There is a $50 fee for this course and it is closed to further registration until next year.